gibran96/course-registration-chatbot/model_training/README.md

 1. **Data Preparation**
 The data preparation process leverages Apache Airflow, Google BigQuery, and Google Cloud Storage (GCS) to create a robust and automated workflow:
-   - **End-to-End Automation**: The pipeline detects new data in BigQuery and triggers the data preparation process without manual intervention.
+   - **End-to-End Automation**: The pipeline detects changes in the code and triggers the data preparation process without manual intervention.
    - **Data Retrieval**: An Airflow DAG queries BigQuery using predefined SQL to fetch fields like query, context, and response from relevant tables.
    - **Data Cleaning and Transformation**: The pipeline removes null or invalid entries, handles missing data, and standardizes text fields for model readiness.
    - **Data Formatting**: Converts data into JSONL format for compatibility with fine-tuning workflows, ensuring fields are aligned for supervised fine-tuning and evaluation.